fernandiwp/MLClassFinalProject/README.md

 This is my final project for the Machine Learning class in university.

 #### My Contribution:
-- Researching dataset.
+- Data preprocessing.
-- Base modelling.
+- Modelling.
 - Tuned the models.

 #### Dataset: